Colonoscopy After Colostomy Reversal: Seeking Experiences and Advice

 Hi DexieB,

 Maybe consider getting a second opinion.
 Or even a third.
 We have to be our own advocate.
 Your reversal is coming up soon.
-Don't feel rushed because your running short on time.
+Don't feel rushed because you're running short on time.
 You can always reschedule reversal surgery.
-Go online and lookup reviews and information about your surgeon.
-Last year, when I was in the hospital, using my cell phone, I looked up info on the 2 surgeons recommended to me by my case manager.
+Go online and look up reviews and information about your surgeon.
+Last year, when I was in the hospital, using my cell phone, I looked up info on the two surgeons recommended to me by my case manager.
 Both had graduated medical school over 20 years ago and had excellent former patient reviews.
 I also looked up infection rates for the hospital I was in.

 Take care